simeonreusch/fpbot/README.md

 `--daysuntil`  Determines how new the datapoints used should be.
 Default uses all datapoints available.

 `--sciimg`  Experimental: Also downloads the science images from IPAC.

-`--thumbnails` Experimental: Generates thumbnails for all science-images.
-Science images have to be downloaded (see `--sciimg`)

 `--filecheck` Checks all images downloaded for data integrity and redownloads corrupt images.